dvreeze/tqa2/docs/demo.rst

 - Schema files in the locator-free model contain no schemaLocation attributes on xs:import elements
 - That is, unless they act as "entrypoints" in the locator-free model, but more about that later
 - Other than "entrypoints", all taxonomy files are "standalone" in that they contribute nothing to a DTS other than themselves
-- After all, locator-free linkbases and "standalone" schemas contain no URI references (not even xbrldt:typedDomainRef attributes)
+- After all, locator-free linkbases and "standalone" schemas contain no URL references (not even xbrldt:typedDomainRef attributes)

 So locators have been replaced by (mostly) semantic keys, and combining documents into a set of taxonomy documents is a bit like "database joins".
 The semantic keys do not care about the location of the taxonomy element referred to.